alexa/alexa-auto-sdk/aacs/android/app-components/alexa-auto-lwa-auth/README.md

 # Alexa Auto Login with Amazon Authorization
 This package provides an implementation of `AuthController` defined in the `alexa-auto-apis` package.
-The `AuthController` implementation uses the Login with Amazon (LWA) authorization service provided by the Alexa Auto SDK and Alexa Auto Client Service (AACS).
+The `AuthController` implementation uses the Login with Amazon (LWA) authorization service provided by the Alexa Auto SDK.

 The `AuthController` implementation is useful for observing changes in the authentication state (indicated by the Boolean value of `loggedIn`).